ahmadrezaM97/notes/notes/Fleeting Notes/GO/Generic.md

 __for each set of methods we can imagine the corresponding set of types that implement those methods, and that is the set of types defined by the interface.__

-__We can extended the syntax for inteface types to make this work__
+__We can extended the syntax for interface types to make this work__
 ```go
 interface { int|string|bool}
 ```